Harkirat9711/calculator/README.md

-# calculator for Jenkins Pipeline..
+# Calculator for Jenkins Pipeline..
 Flexon